 - Versatility+ – You can also use multiple materials together in a process called co-injection for even more versatility.

 - Speed – Mass production becomes easier and faster as injection molding can be done completely through mechanical means.
 During the molding, machines take over with no need to slow down or stop for adjustments in the assembly process.

 - Consistency– Injection molding can be used to create even the most complex shapes at high volume and with consistent form and quality.
 The parts are an exact replica of the original design, used for multi-layer applications in order to tailor to specific mechanical properties or maintain a certain visual appeal.
 These results would be nearly impossible to produce with any other method.

 - Cost Efficiency – Injection molding can produce parts at exceptionally high volume at a low cost.
 Injection molds cost more, but a single mold can produce hundreds of thousands of impressions.
 Making an easier alter to the cavity of the mold, in order to produce different parts.

 - Gate feature – Injection molds use something called a “gate” through which the heated material is injected into the cavity (mold).
 The injection method allows the mold to have built-in features like tamper evidence (often used for bottle caps or food) without any post-molding actions, such as creating a “slit” in a bottle cap.

 - Less waste– Injection molding produces less environmental waste and scrap that can be re-melted and reused.

 H3: Pros of Depression Molding

 - Cost-effectiveness – Depression molding is one of the cheapest ways to mass-produce plastic products and components.
-However, it does not allow for the same complexity of design.
+However, it does not allow for the same complexity of the design.

 - Highly efficient – Depression molding generally requires low maintenance, making it easier to produce at a high volume.
 It provides the ability for more efficient color changeovers, with less downtime required as well.